Solution consultant at Sahaj Software Solutions

 Opportunities and Forecast:

-show that unplanned downtime costs manufacturers an estimated $50 billion annually, and the asset failure is the cause of 42% of this unplanned downtime.
+Studies show that unplanned downtime costs manufacturers an estimated $50 billion annually, and the asset failure is the cause of 42% of this unplanned downtime.
 While Sensors, IoT and connectivity can fetch you operational data, advanced AI algorithms in the form of Machine Learning and Artificial Neural Networks help you to predict the next failure of a part, machine or system.

 Predictive maintenance eliminates the guess work and promises cost savings over routine or time-based preventive maintenance, because tasks are performed only when warranted.
 It allows convenient scheduling of corrective maintenance, and to prevent unexpected equipment failures.
 A report by McKinsey and Company notes that AI-driven predictive maintenance can increase asset productivity by up to 20% and reduce maintenance cost up to by 10%.